fthaltun/imagop/README.md

-# Image Optimizer
+# ImagOP

-Image Optimizer is a application for lossy image file optimization.
+ImagOP is an application for lossy image file optimization.
 It uses pngquant and zopfli to optimize png images.

 Currently only png and jpg images are supported.

+You can add images to the application interface by drag and dropping them.

 ## Dependencies: